brentrt/Placeholder-Display-Ads/README.md

 - They animate and move in annoying ways (like most real ads).
 - They are good for testing/qc.

-To #3, you can randomly/dynamically swap between sizes as needed.
+To the third, you can randomly/dynamically swap between sizes as needed.
 So when you have an ad unit that could hold a 300x250 or a 300x600 or a 300x1050?
 Then use these ads to see how each of those sizes may effect your templates.

 What's included?
 ----------------